The 7-Point Millennial Prep Plan for Buying a Home

 The statistics are sobering, if not staggering.

 Since 1980, wages have grown by only 25%, while the median home value has risen 60%.
-On top of that, undergrad tuition has risen 160%, leaving recent college graduate with an average of $34,000 in debt.1
+Additionally, undergrad tuition rates have risen, leaving many recent college graduates with substantial debt.

-Yet against this picture of skyrocketing housing prices and soaring student debt, millennials (ages 18-37) have asserted themselves as the largest share of home buyers at 36 percent, according to the National Association of Realtors.2
+Yet against this picture of skyrocketing housing prices and soaring student debt, millennials (ages 18-37) have asserted themselves as the largest share of home buyers, according to the National Association of Realtors.

 Millennials may be the avocado-and-toast generation, but they are also proving quite adept at becoming homeowners.